 A stock market crash occurs when a stock market index drops severely.
-If it falls far enough, by 20%, it enters what is known as a “bear market.”
+If it falls by at least 20%, it enters what is known as a “bear market.”
 Stock market crashes can result in a recession, since the net worth of individual holdings also decline.
 It can also cut into confidence among people, causing them to spend and hire less.

 As stock prices drop, businesses may also face less access to capital and may produce less.
 They may have to layoff workers, whose ability to spend is curtailed.
 As this pattern continues, the economy may contract into recession.

 Reduction in Real Wages

 Real wages describe how much income an individual makes when adjusted for inflation.
 In other words, it represents how far consumer income can go in terms of the goods and services it can purchase.

 When real wages shrink, a recession can begin.
 Consumers can lose confidence when they realize their income isn’t keeping up with inflation, which can lead to less spending and economic slowdown.

 Asset bubbles are to blame for some of the biggest recessions in U.S. history, including the stock market bubble in the 1920s, the tech bubble in the 1990s, and the housing bubble in the 2000s.